Skjoldrun/Skjoldrun.github.io/docs/csharp/sqlite-demo.md

 }
 ```

-With the code in the UI you can add new persons to the DB, read the DB, Delete entries and even try to hack the DB access with a small SQL injection via the `?`button and a LastName text injection.
-This is possible because the used SQL statement behind the button does not get secured by parameterized SQL, but the SQL get build with string concatenation.
+With the code in the UI you can add new persons to the DB, read the DB, Delete entries and even try to hack the DB access with a small SQL injection via the `?` button and a LastName text injection.
+This is possible because the used SQL statement behind the button does not get secured by parameterized SQL, but the SQL is build with string concatenation.

 **UI Code-behind**